// overview

 Agentic actions

 The action agent uses native tool calling (kimi-k2.5 supports it natively) to detect write intentions and execute them with a confirmation step.
-No action is executed without explicit user confirmation.

 Intent detection